Horizon-NTH/SpaceInvaders/README.md

 ## Documentation

-To learn how this application work and all the possibilities , please refer to the [wiki](https://github.com/Horizon-NTH/SpaceInvaders/wiki).
+To learn how this game work and all the possibilities, please refer to the [wiki](https://github.com/Horizon-NTH/SpaceInvaders/wiki).

 ## Dependencies